 “Carrying a balance with high interest rate debt is going to cost you more and more the longer that it accumulates,” says Schwartz.

-If you’ve decided to pay your cards down first, you need to pick one to pay first.
+If the decision was to eliminate credit card debt, start with one card first.
 Don’t spread small payments across multiple cards.
 You are better served to make your minimum payments and then focus your money on one card at a time.

 You’ve got two choices: you can either pick the highest interest rate card or you may want to go with the smallest balance one.
 Getting rid of the highest interest one is good from a financial point of view, but it can be motivating to pay a card down quickly, which is why the small balance approach is good too.